ArjunVasavan/lsb-steganography/readme.md

 ## License

-This project is open source and available for educational purposes created by arjun.
+This project is open source and available for educational purposes created.